Educate Your Potential Donors

 · Sharing personal stories of people who were positively impacted by your nonprofit’s work

-Once the potential donors are up-to-speed on your nonprofit’s purpose and have expressed interest in learning more or helping out, it’s time to make the ask.
-You might be wondering how to raise money for a cause; hosting a nonprofit fundraiser is one of the most successful methods.
-Below are some tools of the trade to help convert your community of supporters and website visitors into donors.
+Once the potential donors are up-to-speed on your purpose and have expressed interest in learning more or helping out, it’s time to make the ask.
+And since hosting a nonprofit fundraiser is one of the most successful methods for raising a lot of funds for your cause, we put together this list of useful tools that will help convert your community of supporters and website visitors into donors.

 Organize a Nonprofit Fundraiser

-Nonprofit fundraisers are a great way to attract more donors.
+As we mentioned above, nonprofit fundraisers are a great way to attract more donors.
 Many nonprofits host various fundraisers throughout the year, ranging from small, grassroots fundraisers to massive campaigns that exist on a global scale.
-Nonprofit fundraisers can include peer-to-peer fundraising, crowdfunding and online auctions, to name a few.
-Nonprofits should focus on the type of fundraising experience, personal storytelling technique and consider incorporating online giving into an in-person fundraising event.
-Hosting virtual events is a great way to target specific donor personas.
+Nonprofit fundraisers include peer-to-peer fundraising, crowdfunding, and online auctions, to name a few.
+Nonprofits should focus on the type of fundraising experience and personal storytelling technique while also considering ways to incorporate online giving into an in-person fundraising event.
+(Hosting virtual events is a great way to target specific donor personas.)

 Use a Well-Crafted Donation Form

 In today’s digital age, online donation forms are a great way for nonprofits to easily solicit funds from donors.
 Donation forms are digital tools used to collect donor information to process a donation.
 To personalize the giving experience, nonprofits can invest in technology that allows them to customize donation form questions and fields – such as an option to make the donation a recurring gift, or implement suggested donation amounts – while maintaining the look and feel of the donation form through branding.